Chisnet/bespin/README.md

 You can initially filter the data by alias or index, and then further narrow down to the data your interested in by filtering to a certain type, or field value.

 Results returned are laid out in a table view, with long or complex fields truncated, with an option to expand each one to show the full data as best as possible.
+There is also a handy "expander" button on the far left of the table for each document to see it's full index data as a JSON representation.

 ### Raw